Should Pennsylvania's General Assembly be scaled back? Some state lawmakers say yes.

 "The one thing that struck me when I came to the legislature is how inefficient government is, and I would like to make it much more efficient," added Rep. Valerie Gaydos (R-Pa.
 44).

+To reduce the size of the legislature, the members must approve a referendum question to be placed on the ballot for the public to decide.
+But though cutting proposals have been forwarded in the past, a ballot question has never been approved and the public has never had its say.

-Rep. Gaydos has been trying unsuccessfully to get her bill to reduce the size legislature out of committee since 2019.
+Rep. Gaydos has been trying unsuccessfully to get her bill to reduce the size of the legislature out of committee since 2019.

 A Republican, she now plans to join forces with the Democrat Boscola to get a vote in the House and the Senate.
 She believes it would be her biggest achievement as a legislator.